BirdeeHub/tomlua/README.md

     fancy_tables = false,
-    -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" or '' int_keys = false,
+    -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" or ''
+    -- also allows encode to print a mixed lua table/array or sparse array -- as normally, mixed and sparse tables are not encodable in toml.
+    -- It will print out keys such that decode with int_keys will parse them correctly -- i.e. it will quote integer keys if they weren't previously lua numbers int_keys = false,
     -- causes dates to be parsed into a userdata type -- encode will write them correctly as well